codatio/codat-docs/docs/using-the-api/push.md

    </TabItem>
 </Tabs>

-This results in a corresponding response from the endpoint, which is a PushOperation object and is structured as follows:
+This results in a corresponding response from the endpoint, which includes the following details:

-- **pushOperationKey**: A unique identifier generated by Codat to represent this single push operation that can be used to track the status of the push
+- **pushOperationKey**: A unique identifier generated by Codat to represent this single create operation that can be used to track its status
-- **dataType**: The type of data being pushed, in this case, `chartOfAccounts`
+- **dataType**: The type of data being created, in this case, `accounts`
-- **status**: The status of the push operation, which can be `Pending`, `Failed`, `Success` or `TimedOut`
+- **status**: The status of the create operation, which can be `Pending`, `Failed`, `Success` or `TimedOut`
-- **requestedOnUtc**: The datetime (in UTC) when the push was requested
+- **requestedOnUtc**: The datetime (in UTC) when the operation was requested
-- **completedOnUtc**: The datetime (in UTC) when the push was completed, null if Pending
+- **completedOnUtc**: The datetime (in UTC) when the operaion was completed, null if `Pending`
-- **validation**: A human-readable object describing validation decisions Codat has made when pushing data into the platform.
-If a push has failed because of validation errors, they will be detailed here.
+- **validation**: A human-readable object describing validation decisions Codat has made when creating data in Xero.
+If the operation has failed because of validation errors, they will be detailed here.

 <Tabs>
    <TabItem value="wo" label="Account creation response">